seregazhuk/php-pinterest-bot/README.md

  - "for teens", position = 1 -> the complete keyword is : "dress for teens"
  - "wedding", position = 0 -> the complete keywords is: "wedding dress"

-So, position = 0 mean the additional keyword should be putted before the search keyword when make concatenation, and position = 1 is for the reverse case.
+So, position = 0 means the additional keyword should be put before the search keyword when making concatenation, and position = 1 is for the reverse case.